chipoglesby/publicSalaryData/README.md

 If you are interested in writing a scraper that will help pull data from these websites, feel free to open an issue and a pull request and we'll figure out our next steps.

+## Proposed steps:

+1. Collect links for all states
+2. Collect data in a repeatable process for collection and parsing
+3. E.T.L data
+4. Exploratory Data Analysis of data
+5. Visualize and publish